Welcome to today's edition of the Rush 24-7 podcast.

 Hello, sir.

-Yep, and the prosecute well, the the Justice Department didn't even pursue Sandy Burglar.
+And the prosecutor, well, the Justice Department didn't even pursue Sandy Burglar.

 He got community service, and I think a fine.

-Sandy Burglar gets his security clearance back just in time to rejoin a Hillary Clinton administration in 2009.
+Sandy Burglar gets his security clearance back just in time to rejoin the Hillary Clinton administration in 2009.

 I mean, what Sandy Burglar did was a thousand times, a million times more serious than the Scooter Libby thing.

-Well, yes, but uh on the surface it is, but if you um what you what the one thing that that you should take away from this, does and I make this comment regardless the scooter libby verdicts here and and and what he did or didn't do.
+But if you, the one thing that you should take away from this, I make this comment regardless of the Scooter Libby verdicts here and what he did or didn't do.

 If the feds ever come calling on you, if the FBI or anybody ever comes calling on you to ask you questions about something, do one of two things.